mixbytes/hardhat-modify-storage-examples/README.md

 Let's analyze the storage layout:
 * `slot 0` is used by some variable outside of our scope.
-* `slot 1` is seem to be used by the mapping `_addressesProviders` since the mapping slot doesn't store elements and it is always zero.
+* `slot 1` seems to be used by the mapping `_addressesProviders` since the mapping slot doesn't store elements and it is always zero.
 * `slot 2` stores `0x02` and is seem to be the slot for the `_addressesProvidersList`!

-Let't change `slot 2` value to `0x03` so the array `_addressesProvidersList` would have 3 elements:
+Let's change `slot 2` value to `0x03` so the array `_addressesProvidersList` would have 3 elements:
 ```javascript
 await ethers.provider.send(
   "hardhat_setStorageAt", [